Cheap Gift Ideas: 6 Tips to Buy Used Presents and Not Get Caught

 Regardless of my financial situation, I still want nothing more than to make this the best holiday yet for the kids on my shopping list.
-But being a financially savvy person, I’m going to stay on-budget, spend what cash I have saved, and make healthy financial choices by following one, simple strategy: Buy used gifts.
+But being a financially savvy person, I’m going to stay on budget, spend what cash I have saved, and make healthy financial choices by following one simple strategy: Buy used gifts.

 1. Ask Questions

 Always ask for additional pictures if the toy has a defect, such as a dent or a stain.
 And be wary if the seller doesn’t describe it in detail or bother to provide pictures.

 2. Don’t Be Afraid to Request

 This year I wanted to get my daughter a Bilibo chair, but I didn’t want to pay full price.
-I put an ISO (in search of) request on a local Facebook page, and within an hour, I had three Facebook sellers offering me their excellent-quality Bilibo chairs for less than $5!
+I put an ISO (in search of) request on a local Facebook page.
+Within an hour, I had three Facebook sellers offering me their excellent-quality Bilibo chairs for less than $5!
 It goes to show that it never hurts to ask.

-3. Learn Where to Look for Used Gifts
+3. Know Where to Buy Secondhand Gifts

 Deals on big-ticket items and collectibles always seem to be at the best price in Facebook sales groups and on eBay.
 In fact, I purchased a complete Paw Patrol set (retail value of $120) for my daughter for $30 through eBay.

 4. Know What Used Gifts You Shouldn’t Buy

 There are some things you just don’t want to take a chance on.
 For example, I stay away from buying boxed items.
-These are toys like puzzles, games, and building sets that you need to have each piece of to make them worthwhile.
-Unless there’s some form of buyer guarantee, don’t take the risk.
+These are toys like puzzles, games, and building sets that you need to have each piece of in order to make them worthwhile.

 I also avoid anything that mold can grow in.
 Plastic baby dolls with a feeding component or bath toys — which get wet — may be a health hazard.
 Let’s just say there are certain items I don’t ever want to buy secondhand: underwear, baby bottles, you get the idea.

-When I first started planning to buy used gifts for Christmas, I made the mistake of getting overly excited.
-I was thrilled to find a seller advertising a crib that I wanted for $5 and I practically sprinted to the person’s house.
-But when I got home, I noticed stains all over it that were not disclosed during our presale conversations.
+When I first started planning to buy used gifts for the holidays, I made the mistake of getting overly excited.
+I was thrilled to find a seller advertising a crib that I wanted for $5.
+I practically sprinted to the person’s house.
+But when I got home, I noticed that it had stains all over that hadn’t been disclosed during our presale conversations.

 6. Shop Smart and Safely

 For in-person purchases of more than $20, I insist on meeting in a safe, public area.
 But most importantly, use your gut feelings to determine whether or not a purchase feels right for you.
-There are scammers out there!
+There are scammers out there.

-A Final Thought
+A Final Thought on Used Gifts

 Sign up now for CentSai's latest.